StarLabsLtd/coreboot-configurator/README.md

 ```

 # Advanced Mode
-Enabling advanced mode will all you to see all settings contained inside coreboot.
+Enabling advanced mode will allow you to see all settings contained inside coreboot.
 Tread carefully :)

 ## Copying or Reusing
 Included scripts are free software licensed under the terms of the [GNU General Public License, version 2](https://www.gnu.org/licenses/gpl-2.0.txt).